 A power edger is like a string trimmer except with metal blades and a vertical cutting head, while a hand edger uses a stepping motion and a sharp half circle cutting edge.
 Edgers create dramatic cut lines where the lawn meets walkways and beds.
-Not an essential piece of equipment but some warm-season grasses tend to creep into adjacent areas if not frequently edged.
+A power edger is not an essential piece of equipment, but some warm-season grasses tend to creep into adjacent areas if not frequently edged.

-Blowers use forced air to blow leaves or debris into piles, disperse clippings, or clean walkways and patios.
+Blowers use forced air to blow leaves or debris into piles, disperse clippings or clean walkways and patios.
 Handheld blowers can be gasoline powered or electric while larger backpack blowers are strictly gas powered.
 Some blowers act as vacuums too and can mulch and bag leaves.
-A blower can be helpful but it's not essential, a rake and broom can get the same results, maybe even better.
+A blower can be helpful but it's not essential, and a rake and broom can get the same results — maybe even better.

 A two-gallon hand sprayer or five-gallon backpack sprayer can be used for spot spraying weeds or when applying other pesticides.